 - Presents with pain, which is often worse at night and relieved by non-steroidal anti-inflammatory drugs.

-- X-ray has characteristic appearance of a radiolucency surrounded by dense bone.
+- X-ray has the characteristic appearance of a radiolucency surrounded by dense bone.

 - Local excision is curative.